NeuralEnsemble/neurotune/doc/some_examples.rst

 Example 2 - Custom controller class, manual targets
 ----------------------------------------------------------------
-In this this example a CA1 basket cell will be optimized using manual targets.
+This example is very similar to the one above, but the optimization is done with manual targets.

 This is actually pretty easy.
 In the example above when the evaluator is defined, there is a line: